Our Team

 A little about me

 Hi there, my name is Coree.
-Born and raised in Colorado, no matter where I am, Colorado is always home.
+I am a Colorado native and am proud to call it home.
 Getting outside at any sight of sun (no matter the season) cooking new recipes (I may fail), and spending time with my cherished family and friends are all my love languages.
 As a therapist, you will know I care through my calm, personable, genuine environment.

 I work and live by the motto that success is not an upward linear trend- life will always have ups, downs, and plateaus.
 Success is completing the full circle of yourself, and it is important to understand and appreciate all the zig zags that brought you to where you are now.
 My role is advocating for needs while providing trained emotional support and guidance.
 My goal is to help you care for yourself, or your child, without overwhelm, shame or guilt.